OfficeDev/Word-Add-in-AngularJS-Client-OAuth/README.md

 #### Set up OAuth implicit flow

-For this applications written in AngularJS, Azure AD supports the OAuth 2.0 Implicit Grant flow.
+For this application written in AngularJS, Azure AD supports the OAuth 2.0 Implicit Grant flow.
 The implicit flow is described in the OAuth 2.0 Specification.
 Its primary benefit is that it allows the app to get tokens from Azure AD without performing a backend server credential exchange.
 This allows the app to sign in the user, maintain session, and get tokens to other web APIs all within the client JavaScript code.
 More details can be found on the [Azure AD site](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-protocols-implicit/).

 1. Return to your application Configure page in Azure AD.
 2. Click **Manage Manifest**, then **Download Manifest**